 Over time, regulatory efforts have reduced the amount of sulfur in fuels, leading to reduced SO_2 in ambient air.
 Recent reports on this project have shown that the reductions in sulfur content in fuel used in ships in the Corpus Christi ship channel have led to reduced concentrations measured at specific monitors.
 Sulfur reductions have also been made in diesel fuel used by some motor vehicles and in the coal used in some power plants.
-Currently all Nueces County SO_2 monitors are in compliance with the NAAQS.
+Currently, all Nueces County SO_2 monitors are in compliance with the NAAQS.

 Hydrogen sulfide (H_2S) is not a NAAQS-regulated pollutant, but can be odorous and toxic.
 It is regulated by the TCEQ 30-minute rolling average net ground level standard of 80 ppb that may not be added by an individual emission source on top of a background concentration.
 Elevated measured concentrations in the proximity of 80 ppb in Texas are very rare, with the exception being one monitoring site in El Paso.
 There have been no 80 ppb 30-minute exceedances in Corpus Christi since April 2012.
-However, H_2S sources are detected by the UT and TCEQ monitors in the area.
-For example, around 4 a.m.
-CST on November 21, 2015, the Port Grain CAMS 629 site measured H_2S above 50 parts per billion for a sustained period that produced a 41 ppb 30-minute average, and the 33.9 ppb one-hour average in Table 7, on page 23.
-Winds at the time were from the south.
-A time series for the 5-minute H_2S and wind direction measurements at the Port Grain CAMS 629 site appears in Figure 9, below.
-A surface back trajectory from the site at the 4:35 CST start time appears in Figure 10, on page 25.
-Two other nearby monitoring sites also measured H_2S above normal background levels on November 21, but at lower concentrations and likely from a different emission source.
+However, H2S sources are detected by the UT and TCEQ monitors in the area.
+For example, around 1:20 a.m.
+CST, on January 29, 2016, H2S concentrations quickly rose at the Port Grain, CAMS 629, site, to a maximum of 65 ppb at 3:35 a.m.
+CST, with a corresponding maximum 30-minute average of 58 ppb starting at 3:30 a.m.
+CST.
+As late as 9:45 a.m.
+CST, a concentration over 10 ppb was measured from the same key upwind direction of about 205 degrees (south-southwest).
+A time series for the 5-minute H2S, SO2, and wind direction measurements at the Port Grain, CAMS 629, site, for January 29 appears in Figure 8, below.
+A surface back trajectory from the site at the 1:35 CST, start time appears in Figure 9, on page 25.
+Figure 9 was created by running the UT Corpus Christi Trajectory Tool and exporting the 30-minute surface back-trajectory to Google Earth Pro map aerial view of the area.